jekyll/jekyll/docs/_docs/collections.md

 │       └── doc1.md
 ```

-The following examples show various permalink configurations and their outputs based on this scenario.
+Based on this scenario, here are a few permalink options.

 **Permalink configuration**: None <br/>
 **Output**: